Xilinx/PYNQ/docs/source/6_overlays.rst

 HDMI
 -----------

 The PYNQ-Z1 does not contain external HDMI circutry.
 The Zynq pins are connected directly to the HDMI interfaces. https://reference.digilentinc.com/reference/programmable-logic/pynq-z1/reference-manual#hdmi

 Both HDMI interfaces are connected to DDR memory.
-Video can be streamed from the HDMI in to memory, and from memory to HDMI out.
-This allows processing of Video data from python, or writing a Video stream, or image in Python and sending it to the HDMI out.
+Video can be streamed from the HDMI *in* to memory, and from memory to HDMI *out*.
+This allows processing of Video data from python, or writing an image or Video stream from Python to the HDMI out.

-Note that Jupyter notebook supports embedded video.
+Note that Jupyter notebooks supports embedded video.
 However, video captured from the HDMI will be in raw format and would not be suitable for playback in a notebook without appropriate encoding.

 HDMI In
 ^^^^^^^^^^^^

-HDMI in supports the following resolutions:
+HDMI in interface needs to be started before it will capture video data.
+See the example notebooks for examples of using the HDMI.

 HDMI Out
 ^^^^^^^^^^^^

 The HDMI out IP supports the following resolutions:

 * 640x480